- Tickets and Opening Times

 You can walk from Tweedbank Station taking only 20 minutes if you follow the signposted 'Abbotsford Link'.
 When following the 'Abbotsford Link' turn right as you come out of the station and follow sign post.
 For a scenic riverside walk, you can take the Borders Abbeys Way.
 Bus services run from Edinburgh to Carlisle via Galashiels, taking just under 1.5 hours.
-Visitors can transfer to local buses as well as the 'Hop on Hop off service' at Galashiels Bus Station or to local buses at Tweedbank Station.
-Bus services X62 and 72 stop at the Tweedbank roundabout, a short stroll from Abbotsford.
+Visitors can transfer to local buses, bus services 67 and 68 stop at the Tweedbank roundabout, a short stroll from Abbotsford.
 Several local bus routes stop at Galafoot Bridge, 10 minutes walking distance via a public footpath to Abbotsford.

 We offer parking for cars, coaches as well as bicycles in the Visitor Centre car park.
 This is a pay and display car park with modest parking charges starting at £1.00 for 2 hours, find out more in our car parking FAQs.

 For information about accessibility at Abbotsford and to arrange assistance, please refer to our Accessibility section.